VA Loan Help Center

 What is a VA loan and how does it work?

-A VA loan is a mortgage benefit backed by the U.S. Department of Veterans Affairs, designed specifically for eligible veterans, active-duty service members, reservists, and surviving spouses.
-The VA doesn't lend money directly — instead, it guarantees a portion of the loan, which allows lenders like Rate to offer better terms than most conventional programs.
+A VA loan is a mortgage benefit backed by the U.S. Department of Veterans Affairs for eligible veterans, active-duty service members, reservists, and surviving spouses.
+The VA does not lend money directly — it guarantees a portion of the loan, which allows lenders to offer better terms than most conventional programs.
 That guarantee is what makes zero down payment and no PMI possible.
-The process works just like a conventional mortgage, but with stronger financial advantages built in.
+The process mirrors a conventional mortgage in timeline and documentation, with stronger financial advantages built in.

 Who is eligible for a VA loan?

-VA loan eligibility extends to: active-duty service members who have served at least 90 continuous days, veterans who meet minimum service requirements based on when they served, National Guard and Reserve members with at least 6 years of service or 90 days of active-duty service, and surviving spouses of service members who died in the line of duty or from a service-connected disability.
-Eligibility is proven through a Certificate of Eligibility (COE), which I can help you obtain quickly.
+VA loan eligibility extends to: active-duty service members with at least 90 continuous days of service, veterans who meet minimum service requirements based on their service period, National Guard and Reserve members with at least 6 years of service or 90 days of active-duty service, and surviving spouses of service members who died in the line of duty or from a service-connected disability.
+Eligibility is confirmed through a Certificate of Eligibility (COE), which Sean can obtain on your behalf during pre-approval.

 What are the VA loan requirements in Massachusetts?

-To qualify for a VA loan in Massachusetts, you'll need to meet VA eligibility requirements, have a Certificate of Eligibility (COE), use the home as your primary residence, and meet the lender's credit and income guidelines.
-Most lenders look for a credit score of at least 580–620, though guidelines can be flexible.
-There's no set debt-to-income maximum, but most lenders prefer to keep it under 60%.
-Massachusetts has no state-specific VA loan restrictions beyond the federal guidelines.
+To qualify for a VA loan in Massachusetts you need: confirmed VA eligibility, a Certificate of Eligibility (COE), intent to use the home as your primary residence, and approval under the lender's credit and income guidelines.
+Most lenders look for a credit score of at least 580 to 620.
+There is no fixed debt-to-income cap, though most lenders prefer below 60%.
+Massachusetts has no state-specific VA loan restrictions beyond federal guidelines.

 What credit score do I need for a VA loan?

-The VA itself does not set a minimum credit score requirement — that's up to individual lenders.
-At Rate, we work with borrowers across a range of credit profiles.
-In general, a score of 580 or above opens up most VA loan options, and a score of 620 or above typically gets you the most competitive rates.
-If your score is lower, there are often steps we can take together to improve it quickly before applying.
-The VA loan program is specifically designed to be more flexible than conventional financing.
+The VA itself does not set a minimum credit score — that is up to individual lenders.
+In general, a score of 580 or above opens most VA loan options, and a score of 620 or above typically provides access to the most competitive rates.
+The VA loan program is intentionally more flexible than conventional financing on credit, which is part of what makes it so valuable for veterans who may have gaps in their credit history due to military service or deployment.

 What is a Certificate of Eligibility (COE) for a VA loan?

-A Certificate of Eligibility is a document from the VA that confirms you meet the service requirements to use the VA home loan benefit.
-It's a required step in the VA loan process, but it's not as complicated as it sounds.
-In most cases, I can pull your COE directly through the VA's automated system during the pre-approval process, you usually don't have to track it down yourself.
-If the automated system can't verify your eligibility, we'll submit a manual request with your discharge paperwork (DD-214).
+A Certificate of Eligibility is a VA document confirming you meet the service requirements to use your VA home loan benefit.
+It is a required step in the process but is not complicated to obtain.
+In most cases, Sean can pull your COE directly through the VA's automated system during pre-approval — you do not need to track it down yourself.
+If the automated system cannot verify eligibility, a manual request is submitted using your discharge paperwork (DD-214) or statement of service.

 What is the VA funding fee and how much does it cost?

-The VA funding fee is a one-time fee paid to the Department of Veterans Affairs to help sustain the loan program.
-For first-time VA loan users making no down payment, the fee is 2.15% of the loan amount.
-If you've used a VA loan before, it increases to 3.3%.
-The fee drops if you make a down payment — 5% down reduces it to 1.5%, and 10% or more reduces it to 1.25%.
-Importantly, the funding fee can be rolled into your loan amount, so it typically doesn't need to come out of pocket at closing.
-Veterans with a service-connected disability rating are exempt from the funding fee entirely.
+The VA funding fee is a one-time fee paid to the Department of Veterans Affairs to help sustain the loan program for future generations.
+For first-time VA loan users with no down payment, the fee is 2.15% of the loan amount.
+For subsequent use it increases to 3.30%.
+Making a down payment reduces the fee — 5% down lowers it to 1.50%, and 10% or more reduces it to 1.25% regardless of first or subsequent use.
+The funding fee can be rolled into the loan, so nothing is required out of pocket at closing.
+Veterans with a VA-rated service-connected disability are completely exempt from the funding fee.

-Can I use a VA loan if I'm on active duty and received PCS orders?
+Can I use a VA loan if I am on active duty and received PCS orders?

-Absolutely, and PCS orders are actually one of the most common situations where the VA loan benefit shines.
-Active-duty service members receiving Permanent Change of Station orders can use their VA loan benefit to purchase a home near their new duty station.
-You don't have to wait until you arrive, you can start the pre-approval process as soon as your orders are issued.
-I work with active-duty buyers relocating to Massachusetts, including those coming to Hanscom Air Force Base and other New England installations, and I understand the compressed timelines that come with a PCS move.
+Yes — and PCS moves are one of the most common situations where the VA loan benefit delivers the most value.
+Active-duty service members can use their VA benefit to purchase a home at their new duty station as soon as orders are issued, without waiting until they physically arrive.
+Sean works with active-duty buyers relocating to Massachusetts — including those coming to Hanscom Air Force Base — and understands the compressed timelines, BAH considerations, and documentation requirements that come with a PCS move.

 Can I buy a house before my PCS move or before I arrive at my new duty station?